 Speak to your Landlords about any seasonal maintenance required, such as air conditioning services, smoke alarm services, pool pump services or gutter cleans.

 The Christmas period coincides with storm season in certain parts of Australia.
 So, you are bound to have tenants calling about a power outage, burst water pipe or fallen tree.
 In your end-of-year office closure email provide your tenants with a list of emergency contacts (i.e. the SES phone number, the local electricity provider’s and the local council’s emergency numbers) also include contact details of your preferred tradesmen (i.e. plumbers, electricians, locksmiths, pool companies etc…).

 Don’t forget to speak with your preferred tradesmen and ensure they will be available over the break to help any tenants with emergency repairs.

 Being a property manager, it’s easy to get caught up in what’s directly in front of you – unhappy tenants, damaged properties and endless paperwork.
 What really matters at the end of the day is the level of trust and communication between you and the tenants, landlords and other stakeholders.

 As the Christmas season rolls around, take the opportunity to express warmth and gratitude.
 Send your tenants and landlords a greeting card or small gift – a little goes a long way.
-Not only will this strengthen your relationship with existing clients, it’ll also build your reputation in front of potential clients.
+Not only will this strengthen your relationship with existing clients, but it’ll also build your reputation in front of potential clients.

 The holiday season is the perfect excuse to not be available 24/7 for your tenants and landlords.
-By being proactive in planning ahead, you can have a peace of mind while on your much-deserved holiday.
+By being proactive in planning ahead, you can have peace of mind while on your much-deserved holiday.